ishcha/Implementation-of-capacity-approaching-error-control-codes-in-FPGA/Convolutional_Codes_Decoder/Information & Errata.md

   - It is an IP of Vivado.
 - _Test bench_ for the code is also provided.
   - It is used to test the code under its current specifications.
-- The zip file contains the entire Vivado folder created on my local system in a compressed way.

 ### Key Specifications of the C++ code
   - This code prepared for the received vector length = 14.